-It does not have a banking licence in the UK yet, but is preparing to apply for one, while it shifting its payment regulatory responsibilities to Ireland and Lithuania ahead of a potential loss of passporting rights at the end of the year, when the UK leaves the EU.
-(Revolut has already a licence in Lithuania since 2018.)
+It does not have a banking licence in the UK yet but is preparing to apply for one, while it shifting its payment regulatory responsibilities to Ireland and Lithuania ahead of a potential loss of passporting rights at the end of the year, when the UK leaves the EU.
+(Revolut already has a licence in Lithuania since 2018.)

 This means that, for now, Revolut is not covered by the Financial Services Compensation Scheme (FSCS).
 However, it is protected by the Financial Conduct Authority (FCA), i.e. its customers’ money is backed up in a separate bank, which has a UK banking licence.

 (The company was originally based in Level39, a “fintech accelerator space” in Canary Wharf, London.
 Before COVID-19, we often met fintechs we worked with there, now we meet them on Zoom…)

 • Revenues (2019): £162.7 million (Sifted)

 • App downloads (Jul 20, worldwide): 500k (Sensor Tower)